A Morning Ritual for the Anxious Hours

 If you're anxious at night, you're probably not getting restorative sleep.
 Fragmented sleep means your nervous system starts the day already depleted, making you more vulnerable to anxiety.

-- • Easy to use: Apply and go—no complicated morning routines
+- • Easy to keep up: apply and go—no complicated routine

 Your Morning Anxiety Protocol